mvazquezc/scc-fun/demo3/README.md

 4. We are going to create our own SCC based on the restricted one, and on top of that we need out container to run with with `anyuid` (due to the issue mentioned earlier) and we want to be able to use `NET_BIND_SERVICE` capability.

+    > **NOTE**: We removed `system:authenticated` group so we will need to assign the SCC manually to our SAs/Users/Groups.
     ~~~sh
     cat <<EOF | oc create -f -
     kind: SecurityContextConstraints